Contact Us

 Filter Bubbles And Information Restriction

 Personalization systems that show users content predicted to be engaging also progressively restrict the range of information users encounter.
 Users see more of what they have already engaged with and less of information that contradicts, complicates, or challenges those positions.
-This creates feedback loops that can progressively narrow the information environment while making the narrowed environment feel complete and representative.
+This creates feedback loops that can progressively narrow the information environment while making the narrowed environment feel complete and representative of reality.
+The user does not experience an edited worldview.
+They experience what appears to be simply the world, filtered through systems that have been tuned to maximize their behavioral response.

 Intentional Manipulation By Bad Actors

-The structural amplification properties of engagement-optimized systems create opportunities for intentional manipulation.
+The structural amplification properties of engagement-optimized systems create opportunities for intentional manipulation that did not exist before these systems operated at scale.
 State actors, political campaigns, commercial interests, and individuals with specific agendas can craft content specifically designed to trigger the emotional responses that recommendation algorithms reward.
-Content engineered for emotional impact will receive algorithmic amplification.
-Disinformation campaigns explicitly exploit this dynamic.
+Content engineered for emotional impact receives algorithmic amplification.
+Disinformation campaigns explicitly exploit this dynamic, designing content to be spread not because it is true but because it produces the engagement signals that cause platforms to distribute it further.

 Coordinated inauthentic behavior campaigns use bot networks to generate the early engagement signals that cause algorithms to amplify content to real users.
-The amplification is achieved with minimal authentic human interest — the algorithmic system does the distribution work once the initial signal is manufactured.
+The amplification is achieved with minimal authentic human interest.
+The algorithmic system does the distribution work once the initial signal is manufactured.
+A piece of content that might otherwise reach a small audience can reach millions if it is seeded with sufficient synthetic engagement at the right moment in its distribution lifecycle.

 Advertising Systems As Manipulation Infrastructure

 Behavioral profiling combined with engagement optimization creates a targeting capability that can be used to deliver psychologically tailored messages to individuals based on their inferred emotional states, vulnerabilities, and persuasion triggers.
-Advertisers can target individuals who have been profiled as experiencing anxiety, financial stress, relationship instability, or health concerns with messages specifically designed to exploit those states.
+Platforms that collect detailed behavioral data about their users can offer advertisers the ability to reach people who have been profiled as experiencing specific emotional or psychological conditions, including anxiety, financial stress, relationship instability, grief, or health concerns, with messages specifically designed to exploit those states.

 How Squares 9 Is Designed

 Squares 9 does not operate an engagement-optimized recommendation algorithm.
-Members see content from the people they have chosen to connect with in their Squares, not content selected by an optimization system tuned to behavioral metrics.
+Members see content from the people they have chosen to connect with inside their Squares, not content selected by a system tuned to maximize behavioral metrics.
+There is no ranking system that decides which content surfaces based on its predicted engagement performance.
+What a member sees reflects the choices of the people they have invited into their communication environment, not the outputs of an optimization system working to extend session time.

-There is no content amplification infrastructure.
 A post within a Square reaches the members of that Square.
 It does not get promoted to wider audiences based on engagement signals.
 There is no mechanism through which algorithmically amplified content can reach members who have not chosen to connect with its source.
+The viral distribution pathways that make engineered content campaigns effective on open platforms do not exist here.
+Coordinated inauthentic behavior campaigns that rely on algorithmic amplification to reach real users have no amplification mechanism to exploit.